atxsinn3r/atxsinn3r.github.io/index.md

 Hi, I am currently a vulnerability research consultant at Dell.

-Before that, I worked as a lead security engineer under the offensive security research branch for Metasploit (of Rapid7).
+Before that, I worked as a lead security engineer under the offensive research branch for Metasploit (of Rapid7).
 I am also formerly part of Exploit-DB for exploit verification in the early days, and I was a member of the Corelan team doing security research.
 I have been active in the security community for about ten years, and I have a lot of love for reverse engineering, vulnerability, exploit development, or anything associated with that.
 This website